-Though WordPress has proven itself to be in the top-tier of the open-source software categories, there might be some circumstances which you might need to take down your site.
+WordPress is one of the most used platforms on the entire Internet, gaining a reputation for its easy customization, powerful features, and beautiful WordPress website designs.
+That being said, there might be some circumstances in which you might need to take down your site.
 This article will show you how to uninstall WordPress in a few simple steps.

 Please keep in mind that WordPress itself has two different versions, WordPress.org & WordPress.com.
 However, in the scope of this article, we will solely focus on the uninstallation of the self-hosted version of WordPress.
+Keep reading to discover:

 Why Do You Need to Uninstall WordPress?